-We discuss the trauma of his diagnosis and how he had a distant cousin who also had Type 1, so he knew what it meant to take insulin shots in order to stay alive.
+We discuss the trauma of his diagnosis and how he had a distant cousin who also had type 1, so he knew what it meant to take insulin shots in order to stay alive.
 But beyond his cousin, he didn’t have much of a community growing up.
-There were the two weeks at diabetes camp where other kids with Type 1 did outdoor activities, tested their BGLs through urine samples and administered insulin.
-Although it was only a couple weeks, he explains that it was incredibly helpful to be with other children who had the chronic illness: “It’s the most important thing for any child — to be aware that there are other people like them, and that they’re all okay.”
+There were the two weeks at diabetes camp where other kids with type 1 did outdoor activities, tested their blood glucose levels (BGLs) through urine samples and administered insulin.
+Although it was only a couple weeks, he explains that it was incredibly helpful to be with other children who had the chronic illness: “It’s the most important thing for any child—to be aware that there are other people like them, and that they’re all okay.”

-Victor explains that he’s never hidden his Type 1 and has been surprised sometimes from coworkers who sheepishly admitted to him of being Type 1 as well. “[People] feel a certain shame attached to being a Type 1 diabetic, which is, first of all, useless.
+Victor explains that he’s never hidden his type 1 and has been surprised sometimes from coworkers who sheepishly admitted to him of being type 1 as well. “[People] feel a certain shame attached to being a person with type 1 diabetes, which is, first of all, useless.
 It’s not helpful, because the more you can share your experience with people, the more education is broadened and the less you feel like you’re alone.”

 “Do you think that’s changed since your diagnosis?”
 I ask.